 Walk or drive up the 4WD road.

-As you get close to trailhead, Pagosa Peak comes to view.
+As you get close to the trailhead, Pagosa Peak comes into view.

 The trailhead had no official sign when I visited.
 A blaze in a tree at a switchback may mark it.
 Leave the road and follow the steep trail up the forest.